Open research in Uniarts Helsinki

 Openness of research data

-- The guidelines for data management have been defined in the university’s Research Data Policy
+- The Uniarts executive group have been defined (15.6.2016) the guidelines for data management at university's Research Data Policy

 - The research services and the Library organise training in data management and give guidance on how to use the data management planning tool DMPTuuli